BlueBlueKitty/zotero-ainote/README.md

 ## Features

 - **AI-powered PDF summarization**: Generate concise notes for academic papers using your preferred AI model.
-- **Streaming output**: Output the content summarized by AI to notes in real time.
+- **Real-time streaming display**: View AI-generated content in a popup window with live streaming output.
-- **Batch processing**: Select multiple items and generate notes in one click.
+- **Batch processing**: Select multiple items and generate notes in one click, with clear separation between items.
+- **Automatic note creation**: After streaming completes, content is automatically saved to notes.
 - **Customizable prompts and models**: Adjust prompts, model, and API endpoint as needed.

 ## Installation